kosack/hessobs/docs/source/index.rst

-..
-PySched documentation master file, created by sphinx-quickstart on Thu Mar  5 11:52:16 2015.
+.. hessobs documentation master file, created by sphinx-quickstart on Thu Mar  5 11:52:16 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PySched's documentation!
+Welcome to hessobs's documentation!
 ===================================

-.. automodule:: PySched
+.. automodule:: hessobs

 Contents: